This post may contain affiliate links. That means if you click and purchase, I may receive a small commission. Learn More.

 The Titleist T400 Women’s Irons are part of the T-Series, a new breakthrough technology by a top of the line golf brand.
 Impact technology, otherwise called “Max Impact”, focuses on maximum speed and forgiveness with a midsize face.
 Personally for me, I love these irons.
 They provide great feel and maximum swing speed for the greater distance off the clubhead.
 They feel so pure and clean when hit well.

 - brand new “max impact” technology balancing power and performance

 - longer designed blades with weights in the toe creates more balance & consistency

 TaylorMade, another quality golf manufacturer and designer of golf clubs brings their newest line, Sim Max.
 The Taylormade Stealth Women’s Irons brings more distance, forgiveness and feel technology which helps with launch and loft.
 Feel is improved with decreasing the harsh vibrations produced when sometimes hitting irons or blades off the ground.

 - “cap back design” and “toe wrap construction” helps with more distance, forgiveness and feel.

 - taking away the harsh vibrations from the ground force at impact

-- offset design helps produce higher and straighter ball flight
+- helps produce higher and straighter ball flight

 Ping has always been a player in golf club technology and the Ping Women’s Iron Combo Set provides quality design and technology.
 The hybrids provide greater ease of use while also helping to launch the ball higher and help hold the greens.
 The G Le 2 irons in this set use a “Cor-Eye” technology that helps to increase forgiveness and improve energy at impact.
 Couple that with a lighter swing weight, these clubs are designed to help improve ball launch and speed creating more distance.